microsoft/Windows-driver-samples/usb/usbview/README.md

 ---
 topic: sample
-description: Provides an application that allows you to browse all USB controllers and connected USB devices on your system.
+description: "Provides an application that allows you to browse all USB controllers and connected USB devices on your system."
 languages:
 - cpp
 products: